Skip to content

 • If you encounter roadkill on the side of the road slow down as they move in mobs

-• Animals marked with a painted ‘X’ a ribbon tied around the body has already been check and pending removal
+• Animals marked with a painted ‘X’ and ribbon tied around the body has already been checked and pending removal

 • If an animal enters the roadway brake and stay straight!
 Swerving may cause an accident